OpenFirma

 Give AI agents a runtime boundary.

-OpenFirma puts a local enforcement point between an agent and the outside world, so every important outbound call is checked, scoped, and recorded before it leaves the machine.
+OpenFirma puts a local enforcement point between an agent and the outside world.
+Every outbound call is intercepted, classified, checked against policy, and recorded — before it leaves the machine.

 See it work